Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Literature review on coupling methods

 \textcite{grilli_modeling_2009,harris_coupling_2010,harris_perturbation_2012} developed a 2D one-way coupling scheme with a LES model in order to study the wave-induced transport of sediments near the sea bottom.
 A FNPF wave tank is used to compute the overall wave field while perturbed NS-LES equations are solved in order to capture the fine scale viscous effects in the boundary layer zone.
 Later, a coupling between a FNPF model (solved with a BEM) and a NS Lattice-Boltzmann was developed basing on the same perturbation approach \parencite{janssen_modeling_2010,oreilly_hybrid_2015}.

 In the context of vortex induced vibrations, \textcite{li_hybrid_2017} recently adopted a FD approach to couple a simplified NS solver (denoted Quasi-turbulent model) with another more complicated RANS model.
 In the present work, modifications are made on the equations of the second model, in a similar manner as \textcite{Beck:kim2005complementary}.
-Note that in their method, to the authors understanding, only the turbulent viscosity needs iterations to match between both domains and the retroactive coupling (from model 2 to model 1) only occurs on this variable.
+Note that in their method, the two models are based on the NS equations, while only the second one solves for the turbulent variables.
+The turbulent viscosity can thus affect the first model and its solution.

-In a similar manner as \textcite{Beck:kim2005complementary}, \textcite{zhang_multi-model_2018} decompose the total fields into a potential part, solved with a two-phase Euler solver, and complementary fields for which complementary RANS equations are derived.
-The coupling is done in a one-way manner but achieves a domain size reduction and stability by making use of transition zones (also called relaxation zones) to match the solution at the interface of the two domains.
+In a similar manner as \textcite{Beck:kim2005complementary}, \textcite{zhang_multi-model_2018} decomposed the total fields into a potential part, solved with a two-phase Euler solver, and complementary fields for which complementary RANS equations are derived.
+The coupling is done in a one-way manner but achieves a domain size reduction and improved stability by making use of transition zones (also called relaxation zones) to match the solution at the interface of the two domains.